mizerc/mizerc.github.io/content/posts/proj-raytracing/index.md

 If you're into computer graphics, there's a chance you've come across the famous [ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

+With raytracing you naturally get realistic ligheting, shadow, refraction and reflection.

 ### Algorithm

 In a rough way, the overwall algorithm goes like this